A physics-trained leader who transforms complex computational, AI, and data challenges into enterprise-grade solutions.

 I am a Ph.D. chemical engineer and scientific computing leader with deep expertise in computational modeling, high-performance computing, GPU acceleration, AI, cloud infrastructure, and enterprise data platforms.
 My career sits at the intersection of science, software, and product strategy: I have built simulation tools, machine-learning workflows, data pipelines, scientific platforms, and AI-enhanced products for complex R&D environments.

-At Merck, I led data science and computational platform initiatives supporting nonclinical drug safety, NLP-driven report analysis, Databricks integration, and global computational workflows.
-As founder of DiPhyx, I build products that help scientists, engineers, and data teams run, manage, automate, and scale computational workloads across cloud, HPC, and AI infrastructure.
+At Merck, I led data science and computational platform initiatives supporting nonclinical drug safety, NLP-driven report analysis, vendor solutions integration (e.g. Databricks), and global computational workflows.
+At DiPhyx, I build products that help scientists, engineers, and data teams run, manage, automate, and scale computational workloads across cloud, HPC, and AI infrastructure.

 Platforms